Professional

 Course Description

 Caring for individuals with dementia presents unique challenges, particularly in managing the complex behavioral and psychological symptoms of the disease.
-As advancements in pharmacological treatments emerge and the new CMS funding model pilot rolls out, the demand for dementia care expertise continues to grow.
-This immersive, full-day workshop equips attendees with evidence-based medical and non-medical strategies to address some of the most challenging behaviors in dementia care, including agitation, aggression, inappropriate sexual behaviors, and resistance to personal care such as bathing.
-Participants will gain insights from a multidisciplinary team of experts in geriatric medicine, occupational therapy, and dementia care services, along with invaluable perspectives from family care partners who navigate these challenges daily.
+People living with dementia and their families deserve competent professionals across the health and senior services fields.
+Our annual symposium provides an immersive, full day workshop providing attendees with the most up to date evidenced-based pharmacological and non-pharmacological strategies to address some of the most challenging components of care for individuals with dementia.
+Participants will gain insights from a multidisciplinary team of experts in geriatric medicine, occupational therapy, and dementia care services, along with invaluable perspectives from family care partners who navigate this journey daily.

 Designed for healthcare professionals across disciplines and family care partners, this course provides practical tools to enhance care quality and support the dignity of individuals living with dementia.